-As part of the Manager's and the Sub-Investment Manager's sustainable investment framework, investments that cause significant harm to environmental or social objectives are excluded.
-To determine whether an investment causes significant harm, the Manager and the Sub-Investment Manager consider significant harm with reference to certain principal adverse impact indicators (with respect to this see the "How have the indicators for adverse impacts on sustainability factors been taken into account?" below) and violations of minimum safeguards (with respect to which see "How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?" below).
+As part of the Sub-Investment Manager's sustainable investment framework, investments that cause significant harm to environmental or social objectives are excluded.
+To determine whether an investment causes significant harm, the Sub-Investment Manager considers significant harm with reference to certain principal adverse impact indicators (with respect to this see the "How have the indicators for adverse impacts on sustainability factors been taken into account?" below) and violations of minimum safeguards (with respect to which see "How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?" below).

-The Manager and the Sub-Investment Manager also apply the ESG exclusion policies referenced above.
+The Sub-Investment Manager also applies the ESG exclusion policies referenced above.